 And if eating—rather than greeting—the bounty of the ocean is your cup of tea (or she-crab soup), fear not, for there's yet another alternative.
 Chow down at Fleet Landing (186 Concord St.), housed in a 1940s Naval debarkation point now garnished with pelagic décor.
 Afterward, take your gorged belly and your credit card to Lower King Street (the segment of King Street extending down to Broad Street), which is lined with fun places to go, including upscale shops brimming with antiques, artwork, clothing and specialty items.
 Be forewarned: Whether you're a full-fledged shopaholic or a disciplined window shopper, leaving empty-handed is virtually impossible.

 You've shopped ‘til you dropped, met enough sea critters for a lifetime or lingered over a walk on the beach, so a low-key dinner is in order.
 (Luckily, you have plenty of local restaurants at your disposal.)
-Go exotic for a change, opting for sushi or spicy teriyaki pork belly at casual O-Ku (463 King St.) or steaming pad thai or curry duck at upscale but surprisingly affordable Basil (460 King St.).
+Take a break from Southern fare, opting for sushi or spicy teriyaki pork belly at casual O-Ku (463 King St.) or specialty sandwiches and desserts with Mediterranean and Persian flair at Saffron Cafe & Bakery .